Wolf3s/xbmc4xbox-python/python/Doc/library/signal.rst

 .. data:: CTRL_C_EVENT

-   The signal corresponding to the :kbd:`Ctrl+C` keystroke event.
+   The signal corresponding to the CTRL+C keystroke event.
 This signal can only be used with :func:`os.kill`.

    Availability: Windows.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. data:: CTRL_BREAK_EVENT

-   The signal corresponding to the :kbd:`Ctrl+Break` keystroke event.
+   The signal corresponding to the CTRL+BREAK keystroke event.
 This signal can only be used with :func:`os.kill`.

    Availability: Windows.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. data:: NSIG